 In other words, when you try to buy underpriced “winners” or sell overpriced “losers,” you have to think the person on the other side of the trade is misinformed or stupid.
 Why else would they be taking the opposite position?

 Millions of investors, and an army of brokers, believe their own personal version of this fairy tale.
-And when someone indicates that they are beating the market while selecting individual stocks, they are also confessing the belief that the market is composed of fools.

 Consider an online newsletter that shares “insider secrets” and recommends certain stocks.
 What are they basing these recommendations on?
 The only information they have is widely available to the public, for free.